-- Formally articulating a commitment to QA and QE in an institutional quality policy - Explicitly and implicitly articulating the importance of quality as an underlying theme and core value in key documents, such as the University's strategic plan
+- Formally articulating a commitment to QA and QE in an institutional quality policy - Explicitly and implicitly articulating the importance of quality as an underlying theme and core value in key documents, such as the University's strategic plan - Ensuring its quality policy and any other commitments to quality articulated in other University documents or statements are robustly pursued and implemented in practice

-- Ensuring its quality policy and any other commitments to quality articulated in other University documents or statements are robustly pursued and implemented in practice - Recognising that some activities may occasionally fall short of the highest quality standards and, in such instances, committing to reviewing and learning from such experiences and implementing change to minimise the risk of repeat occurrences - Leading by example: Demonstrating an overt commitment in word and in deed to QA and QE at all levels within the institution, up to and including leadership at the highest levels - Fostering a personal connectivity to quality by stressing personal responsibility for the quality of individual activities - Providing tangible support for individuals in their pursuit of excellence through, for example, staff induction and CPD - Recognising and rewarding the demonstrable attainment of excellence through, for example, excellence awards, the Performance and Development Review System (PDRS) and the promotions process, and reporting upon and acknowledging excellence in reports and communications - Organising, facilitating or coordinating the periodic review of institutional activities to assure and enhance their effectiveness - Presenting an overview of QA/QE at all HR induction programmes for new staff.
+- Recognising that some activities may occasionally fall short of the highest quality standards and, in such instances, committing to reviewing and learning from such experiences and implementing change to minimise the risk of repeat occurrences - Leading by example: Demonstrating an overt commitment in word and in deed to QA and QE at all levels within the institution, up to and including leadership at the highest levels - Fostering a personal connectivity to quality by stressing personal responsibility for the quality of individual activities - Providing tangible support for individuals in their pursuit of excellence through, for example, staff induction and CPD - Recognising and rewarding the demonstrable attainment of excellence through, for example, excellence awards, the Performance and Development Review System (PDRS) and the promotions process, and reporting upon and acknowledging excellence in reports and communications - Organising, facilitating or coordinating the periodic review of institutional activities to assure and enhance their effectiveness

 The periodic quality review of academic, research and support units also ensures that QA/QE activities are embedded across all the University's activities.
 The implementation of both the periodic quality review process and the QSM framework for support units ensures that all members of staff (and students and other stakeholders) engage in the University's QA system.
 For example, the previous quality review cycle for academic and support units (Cycle 2) resulted in the identification of 1,207 commendations (good practice) and 1,357 recommendations (opportunities for quality enhancement), which were followed up through quality improvement plans.
-Percentage of completed recommendations arising from quality reviews, is one of the QA metrics measured in the University Strategic Plan.

-The QSU facilitates support units to implement a QMS by (i) advising on the composition of the unit's quality team and team leader; (ii) providing guideline documents and templates for documenting key processes, policies and procedures and a quality manual; (iii) providing support and advice with the documentation process; (iv) managing the University's inter-department QMS auditing process; (v) providing QMS/auditor training; (vi) facilitating focus groups to gather stakeholder feedback.
+The QSU facilitates support units to implement a QMS by (i) advising on the composition of the unit's quality team and team leader; (ii) providing guideline documents and templates for documenting key processes, policies and procedures and a quality manual; (iii) providing support and advice with the documentation process; and (iv) managing the University's inter-department QMS auditing process.
 However, ultimate responsibility for embedding QA/QE into the everyday operations of the unit lies with the unit itself and is driven by the unit's quality team.